Seared Seitan with Tarragon Pan Sauce

 Prep

-• Pecans / Shallots / Tarragon - Prep as directed.
+1. Pecans / Shallots / Tarragon — prep as directed.
 Store separately.
-You can leave the pecans raw for the salad, or if you prefer, you can toast them in a dry skillet over medium heat, stirring frequently until fragrant, ~4 minutes.
-(Can be done up to 5 days ahead)
+You can leave the pecans raw for the salad, or if you prefer, toast them in a dry skillet over medium heat, stirring frequently until fragrant, ~4 minutes.
+(Can be done up to 5 days ahead.)

-• Brussels sprouts - Put the slicing disk in a food processor and shred sprouts.
-If using the best processor (Breville Sous Chef) turn the slicer to just under 2.
-We've had it thinner as well, it makes it more voluminous which you may prefer but make extra dressing to compensate.
-(Can be done up to 3 days ahead)
+2. Brussels sprouts — put the slicing disk in a food processor and shred sprouts.
+If using the Breville Sous Chef, turn the slicer to just under 2.
+We’ve had it thinner as well; it makes it more voluminous which you may prefer, but make extra dressing to compensate.
+(Can be done up to 3 days ahead.)

-• Chicken breasts - Slice into thick strips.
-Season with some salt and pepper and tenderize with a fork.
-(Can be done up to 1 day ahead)
+3. Chicken breasts — slice into thick strips.
+Season with salt and pepper and tenderize with a fork.
+(Can be done up to 1 day ahead.)

 Make

-• Combine mustard, vinegar, honey (the portions for the sprouts), and olive oil.
-Season with some salt and pepper.
+1. Combine mustard, vinegar, honey (the portions for the sprouts), and olive oil.
+Season with salt and pepper.
 Toss with brussels sprouts, cranberries, and pecans.
 Crumble goat cheese over top.

 Notes